Which city is cheaper, Winston-Salem or Wilmington?

-If you're trying to decide where to visit between Wilmington or Winston-Salem, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Wilmington or Winston-Salem, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Wilmington is a port city in southeastern North Carolina.
 It's a great city to visit for it's nearby beaches, large historic district, and quaint atmosphere.
 The city has a population of about 115,000 and it's the eighth largest city in the state.

 Wilmington is also home to the University of North Carolina at Wilmington as well as the EUE Screen Gems Studios.
 This is the largest domestic television and movie production facility outside of California.
 The studio, which opened in 1984, helped grow Wilmington into a major base for film and television production.
 The city has been the backdrop for many movies and tv shows including Iron Man 3, Sleepy Hollow, One Tree Hill, and Revolution.

 Winston-Salem is a moderately sized city in Forsyth Country, North Carolina.
 The city has a population of about 360,000 and is located in the central part of the state in the Piedmont Triad.
 Winston-Salem goes by several nicknames including the "Twin City", the "City of Arts and Innovation" and "Camel City", a reference to the city's history in the tobacco industry.
 Like several towns in central North Carolina, the city's economy was also once influenced by the furniture industry, although this sector continues to shrink.

 These are the overall average travel costs for the two destinations.